Five steps for effective crisis communication

-In a crisis time matters and the longer you take to respond the longer critics and others have time to fill the void.
-Don’t leave your staff, stakeholders, customers and community searching for answers or hearing second and third-hand information that more often than not is incorrect.
+In a crisis, time matters.
+The longer you take to respond the longer critics and others have time to fill the void.
+Don’t leave your staff, stakeholders, customers, and community searching for answers or hearing second and third-hand information that more often than not is incorrect.

 Choose your communication tools

-Internally for staff and stakeholders EDMs and intranet messages must be a priority and depending on the severity personal phone calls and push SMS notifications.
+Internally for staff and stakeholders, EDMs and intranet messages must be a priority and depending on the severity of personal phone calls and push SMS notifications.

 Customer-facing communication must happen almost simultaneously and can be managed through social media, email and SMS where appropriate.
-It is now media outlets are updated.
+It is how media outlets are updated.

 Crisis Communication plans will, or should, include template holding statements.
-In a crisis it is critical a pre-selected and tested ‘Go Team’ is able to activate quickly and a chain of command followed to ensure communication is on message and delivered effectively.
+In a crisis, it is critical a pre-selected and tested ‘Go Team’ can activate quickly and a chain of command is followed to ensure communication is on message and delivered effectively.

 Audit your existing content